ThKrypt/QualCoder/2-Settings.md

 Checking the Show IDs box displays the numeric IDs for codes files cases and more.
 These IDs may be useful when writing sql queries.

+Checking the Dark mode box, changes the overall look of QualCoder from dark text on a light background, to light text on a dark background.

 For transcribing audio and video, the time format and bracket type can be selected.

 Project backup can be set to automatically backup every hour, or no backup.
 QualCoder keeping the most recent five backups with a date and hour time stamp.
 The backup name is: _projectname_BKP_yyyymmdd_hh.qda_  Where _hh_ is 24 hour time.
 This also means multiple backups are not done within an hour.
 So a new backup cannot overwrite another backup created within the same hour.
 Up to five backups are kept, **older backups are deleted**.